Market Overview

 Woodbridge has the shorter commute to downtown at ~40 minutes vs ~60 minutes.
 Warrenton has no direct Metro access.
 Woodbridge has no direct Metro access.

-Both cities are popular with families.
 Warrenton is the county seat of Fauquier County, known for its equestrian culture, charming Old Town, and rolling countryside.
 Woodbridge is the commercial heart of eastern Prince William County.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.